VoidGoat/voidgoat-site/_blogs/raymarching-unreal.md

 To begin we will start writing our raymarching functions in a custom shader node.
 To be able to write functions in the custom node requires a bit of a hack, which results in some strange looking code, if you want an explanation of why you write it this way check out this [article](https://bebylon.dev/ue4guide/graphics-development/shader-development/tips-tricks/), but essentially each custom node is its own HLSL function, so we want to escape from that function, so that we can write our own new functions.

-We will write all our raymarching and signed-distance functions in global node that we can use later.
+We will write all our raymarching and signed-distance functions in a global node that we can use later.
 First we will write the raymarch function which takes in the camera position and the view direction towards the current pixel and returns the distance to the current point from the camera.

 This is my recommended node setup: